spiritumduo/spiritumDuo/docs/technical/backend/data_loaders.md

 The dataloaders are designed so each method call is a class method that will instanciate the class in the request context.
 This is done effectively as a wrapper around the internal dataloader methods, `load` and `load_many`.

-This can somewhat help with scalability by reducing the load on backend/database services.
+This reduces the load on backend/database services and it can make reoccuring queries faster.